What is breast cancer?

 This involves using a larger needle through which a small amount of tissue can be removed.
 Local anesthetic will be used.

-A surgical biopsy is done with local anesthesia.
+A surgical biopsy is done with local anesthesia and, usually, sedation.
 This involves removal of all or part of an abnormal lump.

 Breast cancer stages